 Mesmerized by these two women, Harry finds himself falling deeper under their spell.
 Yet the closer he gets to them, the more isolated he feels, disoriented by a growing fear that both women are hiding dangerous—even deadly—secrets . . . and that neither one is telling the truth.

 It was like Christmas morning for this booknerd, opening that email.
 I just hope I don’t let my expectations get too out of control, where I end up let down.
 Ha, who am I kidding?
 My expectations are a helium balloon released into the air that’s going to fall back to earth and land in the ocean where it will strangle a sea turtle.
-(Those things don’t go to heaven, you know?)
+(Those balloons don’t go to heaven, you know?)

-Listen, I have such a thing for female profilers getting into the shit with serial killers.
+Listen, I have such a thing for female profilers getting into the deep psycho shit with serial killers.
 It’s honestly what I should have been doing with my life, that or strictly feminist rants, but that shit is never as exciting in Canada.

 Back of the Book: FBI neuroscientist Sayer Altair hunts for evil in the deepest recesses of the human mind.
 Still reeling from the death of her fiance, she wants nothing more than to focus on her research into the brains of serial killers.
 But when the Washington D.C. police stumble upon a gruesome murder scene involving a girl who’d been slowly starved to death while held captive in a cage, Sayer is called in to lead the investigation.
 When the victim is identified as the daughter of a high profile senator, Sayer is thrust into the spotlight.